-Breakdown: Adds experience in the post for A&T… Her size, athleticism, and ability to aid on both offense and defense will make her a threat to opponents…Made an immediate impact and was named to the All-MEAC second team … Joined the Aggies after transferring from Virginia Commonwealth, where she was named to the 2012 CAA All-Rookie team…Sat out the 2012-13 season per NCAA rules concerning Division I transfers, but competed with the A&T volleyball team in 2012.
+Was an All-MEAC second-team honoree for the second straight season following the 2014-15 season…Received the Lady Aggie Coaches Award in 2015 … McRae adds experience in the post for A&T… Her size, athleticism, and ability to aid on both offense and defense makes her a threat to opponents … Can score around the basket and she is hard to defend in the post … Can even face the basket and score … Joined the Aggies after transferring from Virginia Commonwealth, where she was named to the 2012 CAA All-Rookie team…Sat out the 2012-13 season per NCAA rules concerning Division I transfers for women’s basketball, but competed with the A&T volleyball team in 2012.

 2012-13 Season: Sat out due to NCAA transfer rules.